denysdovhan/inboxer/README.md

 >
 > As you know Google is going to take down Inbox service, so we want to keep this project alive.
 >
-> Help us to implement all Inboxer features with GMail service
+> We are in the process of adapting all Inboxer features to work with Gmail service.
 >
 > Ready to help?
 Just [open an issue](https://github.com/denysdovhan/inboxer/issues/new)!
->
-> **UPDATE (2019-03-06):** we're in the process of converting Inboxer to work with Gmail.
-Stay tuned.

 <div align="center">
   <img src="app/static/Icon.png" width="128px">